-Technical fouls are violations of track rules or procedures for divisions and relays such as:

-- 1. Skating inside of, intentionally touching, knocking down or straddling a corner marker.
+- Technical fouls are violations of track rules or procedures for divisions and relays such as: - Skating inside of, intentionally touching, knocking down or straddling a corner marker.
 Straddling the pylon is defined as occurring when a skater has one skate on the floor outside the pylon and one or more wheels of the other skate touching the floor inside the pylon. - 2.
-If, in the opinion of the referee or corner referee, the pylon was hit accidentally and there is no repetition of the act, or if a skater is ridden inside the pylon by the disqualifying act of another skater, there may be no penalty. - 3.
+If, in the opinion of the Chief Judge or corner judge, the pylon was hit accidentally and there is no repetition of the act, or if a skater is ridden inside the pylon by the disqualifying act of another skater, there may be no penalty. - 3.
 A skater may not take unfair advantage of another because a pylon is off its respective mark by skating to the inside of the track. - 4.
-If a contestant has knocked three pylons during a division race, the referee may declassify or disqualify the skater from the race.
-If a team has collectively knocked four pylons during a relay race, the referee may disqualify the team from the race.
+If a skater has knocked three pylons during a division race, the Chief Judge may declassify or disqualify the skater from the race.
+If a team has collectively knocked four pylons during a relay race, the Chief Judge may disqualify the team from the race.
 A skater or team is penalized for knocking a pylon if they can be clearly identified as striking the pylon and the pylon comes to rest completely outside the boundaries of the pylon box.
-The corner referee should replace the pylon and report the incident, noting the contestant or team number that struck the pylon and the corner where it was struck.
-If the skater or team cannot be definitely identified, the corner referee must replace the pylon and no contestant or team will be penalized.
+The corner judge should replace the pylon and report the incident, noting the skater or team number that struck the pylon and the corner where it was struck.
+If the skater or team cannot be definitely identified, the corner judge must replace the pylon and no skater or team will be penalized.